Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Introduction

-FH and SL are members of the Hausdorff Center for Mathematics at the University of Bonn funded by the German Research Foundation (DFG), grant no. EXC 2047.
+During the preparation of this manuscript FH and SL were members of the Hausdorff Center for Mathematics at the University of Bonn funded by the German Research Foundation (DFG), grant no. EXC 2047.
 FH and JN were further supported by the European Research Council (ERC) through the grants `Moduli spaces, Manifolds and Arithmetic', grant no. 682922, and `Derived Symplectic Geometry and Applications', grant no. 768679, respectively.